Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Introduction

 In recent years, machine learning has demonstrated unique advantages in the classification of FRBs.
-Unsupervised methods can perform dimensionality reduction and clustering on multi-dimensional observational parameters without relying on prior labels, thereby revealing the natural clustering and structural differences between repeating and non-repeating FRBs in parameter space \citep{2022MNRAS.509.1227C,2023MNRAS.522.4342Y,2023MNRAS.519.1823Z,2024ApJ...977..273G,Sun2025,2025ApJ...982...16Q,Liu2025,2025PASP..137l4102M,2026JHEAp..4900449J}.
-On the other hand, supervised methods leverage information from known repeating FRBs to establish nonlinear mappings between input features and classes in high-dimensional feature spaces \citep{2023MNRAS.518.1629L,2024MNRAS.533.3283S,Kharel:2025oza,2025arXiv250906208K,2025arXiv251102634A}, enabling the prediction of potential repeating candidates.
+Unsupervised methods can perform dimensionality reduction and clustering on multi-dimensional observational parameters without relying on prior labels, thereby revealing the natural clustering and structural differences between repeating and nonrepeating FRBs in parameter space \cite{2022MNRAS.509.1227C,2023MNRAS.522.4342Y,2023MNRAS.519.1823Z,2024ApJ...977..273G,Sun2025,2025ApJ...982...16Q,Liu2025,2025PASP..137l4102M,2026JHEAp..4900449J}.
+On the other hand, supervised methods leverage information from known repeating FRBs to establish nonlinear mappings between input features and classes in high-dimensional feature spaces \cite{2023MNRAS.518.1629L,2024MNRAS.533.3283S,2025arXiv250906208K,2025arXiv251102634A,2025arXiv251204204L}, enabling the prediction of potential repeating candidates.
 Compared to supervised approaches, unsupervised methods are more model-independent and do not require prior training, making them particularly well suited for uncovering statistical correlations among multi-dimensional FRB observables.
-Our previous work \citep{Sun2025} demonstrated that the spectral shape parameters $r$ and $\gamma$, which are closely related to FRB spectral morphology, serve as the key features for distinguishing repeaters from non-repeaters, achieving maximal separation between the two classes.
-Similar conclusions have been independently confirmed in recent studies \citep{2025arXiv250906208K,2025arXiv251102634A}.
+Ref.~\cite{Sun2025} showed that spectral morphology parameters, particularly the spectral running, serve as key features for distinguishing repeating and nonrepeating FRBs, yielding a clear separation between the two classes.
+Similar conclusions have been independently confirmed in recent studies \cite{2025arXiv250906208K,2025arXiv251102634A}.